Do you want to know how to optimize images in WordPress and get more organic traffic from image search?

-And to make this happen, you’ve to optimize your images for web, which we’ll show you how to do.
-But first, let’s take a look at why you should use images in your content to begin with.
+And to make this happen, you’ve to optimize your images for the web, which we’ll show you how to do.
+But first, let’s take a look at why you should use images in your content, to begin with.

 Why Should You Use Images in Your Content?

 First things first: Why should you use images in your content?

 You should use images because they add value to your content and grab people’s attention.